xykadra/medical-app/README.md

-# hackaton_test
+# Medical APP

-A new Flutter project.
+My new flutter project I did for a hackathon.

 ## Getting Started